lee-lindley/plsql_utilities/README.md

 # plsql_utilities

-A PL/SQL Utility Library
+An Oracle PL/SQL Utility Library

 Feel free to pick and choose, or just borrow code.
 Some of them you should keep my copyright per the MIT license, others are already public domain.
+Included are

+* Application Logging
+* Application Parameter Facility
+* HTML E-mail Construction and Transmission
+* Splitting of CSV Strings into Fields
+* Create Zoned Decimal Strings from Numbers
+* A few LOB Utilities

 # Content
 1. [install.sql](#installsql)